 Juveniles for Justice, one of our youth engagement programs, includes young people who have been involved in the juvenile justice system and offers the youth an opportunity to assess the system's strengths and weaknesses, and then develop and implement advocacy projects to improve the system.

 Juveniles for Justice selects new Youth Advocates and a new issue each year, starting in early fall.
+Below are some highlights from Juveniles for Justice's projects over the past several years.

 In 2012-2013, Juveniles for Justice Youth Advocates focused on ensuring that youth in the juvenile justice system understand the juvenile court process and their rights in the system.
 To help other youth navigate the juvenile justice system, Youth Advocates created "Youth Guide to the Juvenile Court System."